natdeanlewissoftwire/DevOps-Course-Starter/README.md

 Data encryption is in place at rest thanks to CosmosDB and in transit thanks to CosmosDB and HTTPS.

+## Terraform

+When running terraform, make a terraform.tfvars file with env vars in to avoid having to pass them in on the command line

 ## Web addresses:

 [Example docker image](hub.docker.com/r/natdeanlewissoftwire/todo-app/tags)